Virginia Beach, Virginia: Government

+Virginia Beach is one of the few cities in the state with laws that prohibit profanity in public spaces.
+The law was repealed by the State Legislature in early 2020.
+It is considered a Class 3 misdemeanor.

 Education

 According to the U.S. Census, 28.1% of the population over twenty-five (vs. a national average of 24%) hold a bachelor's degree or higher, and 90.4% (vs. 80% nationally) have a high school diploma or equivalent.

 Prior to 1969, separate schools were maintained for black and white students.
-Before 1938, black students who wished to attend school past seventh grade had to travel to Norfolk, and pay tuition to attend Booker T. Washington High School.
+Before 1938, black students who wished to attend school past seventh grade had to travel to Norfolk and pay tuition to attend Booker T. Washington High School.
 In 1938, the first high school for blacks, the Princess Anne County Training School was built.
 In 1961, in order to avoid the stigma of the term "training school", the school was renamed Union Kempsville High School at the request of the black community.
 When the public schools integrated in 1969, Union Kempsville was closed.